 The TM technique relies on a subtle effect of sound in bringing your mind-body system to a physiological state of deep relaxation.

 And as confirmed by science, this state of alert restfulness leads – through lower breathing rate, decreased stress hormone concentration and increased brain coherence – to an overall improvement in your physical and mental condition.

-If you are interested in the specifics of research, then do not hesitate to follow the links.
+If you are interested in the specifics of research, then do not hesitate to follow the links provided below each image.
 Loads of references, data graphs and full texts of academic papers waiting to be discovered!